amsqi/port-based/README.md

 ## Files

-* `det_PBT_std.ipynb`

-Notebook to compute the entanglement fidelity for the determinstic standard protocol in dimension `d`.
+* `det_PBT_std.ipynb`: Notebook to compute the entanglement fidelity for the determinstic standard protocol in dimension `d`.

-* `prob_PBT_epr.ipynb`

-Notebook to compute the success probability for the probabilistic EPR protocol in dimension `d`.
+* `prob_PBT_epr.ipynb`: Notebook to compute the success probability for the probabilistic EPR protocol in dimension `d`.

 ## Usage